New Danish study further discredits link between MMR vaccine and autism

 Of the children followed, 95 per cent received the first vaccination, which is offered at 15 months, but there was no difference in the number of vaccinated children with the disorder compared to the number of unvaccinated children.

-Claims of a link between the MMR vaccine and autism continues to cause concern among the medical community and challenge vaccine uptake.
+Claims of a link between the MMR vaccine and autism continued to cause concern among the medical community and challenge vaccine uptake.

-A 1998 paper in the Lancet first implied a link between the MMR vaccine and autism was retracted in 2010 but turned thousands of parents around the world against the vaccinations.

-The film Vaxxed: From cover-up to catastrophe, which was released in 2016 and also claims there is a link between autism and the MMR vaccine, has also seen a growth in reluctance from many parents to have their children vaccinated against the diseases despite wide criticism of faulty evidence.

 There has been an increase in measles cases in Europe and the United States and the World Health Organisation has declared vaccine hesitancy as one of the top 10 threats to global health.